If you’re like me, assignment feedback can depress the heck out of you! Sometimes I want to throw it away and never look at it again.

 9. List your Goals for next Term / Semester on a Post-It Note

 University summer break is very, very long.
-We’re talking up to three months of working, traveling, drinking, partying, or whatever else you have on your plate.
+We’re talking about up to three months of working, traveling, drinking, partying, or whatever else you have on your plate.

 By the time you get back to university, you will likely have forgotten a lot of what you learned last semester.